NJ councilwoman found fatally shot in her car, officials say

-SAYREVILLE, N.J.
-(WPIX) – A councilwoman representing Sayreville, New Jersey, was fatally shot Wednesday night, authorities said.
+A councilwoman representing Sayreville, New Jersey, was fatally shot Wednesday night, authorities said.
+KTLA’s sister station WPIX reports.

 Eunice Dwumfour, 30, was discovered with multiple gunshot wounds insider her car in Sayreville, just south of Newark, at around 7:22 p.m., according to the Middlesex County Prosecutor’s Office.
 She was pronounced dead at the scene.